Admin Manual – Using the Security Operations Board

 B. Set Your View

-Choose your filters:
+Apply your preferred filters:

 C. Scan Columns Left to Right

-• Active: Incidents currently being handled.
+• Active: Incidents that guards are currently handling.

 4. Managing Incidents